o3de/o3de.org/content/docs/userguide/networking/gamelift-testing-integration.md

 ---
-description: ' Learn how to use &AGS; Local to test your &AGS; integration in your &ALYlong; game projects. '
+description: ' Learn how to use AGS Local to test your AGS integration in your Amazon Lumberyard game projects. '
-title: Testing your &AGSlong; Integration
+title: Testing your Amazon Games Services Integration
 ---
 # Testing your Amazon GameLift Integration {#network-gamelift-testing-integration}